JuneKelly/cute-id/README.md

 cute-id
 =======

-Cute, Random IDs in Racket, such as `"Abaft-Blondish-Ocelot"`.
+Cute, Random IDs in Racket, in adjective-adjective-animal form, such as `"Abaft-Blondish-Ocelot"`.

 Adjectives and Animals borrowed from https://github.com/moparisthebest/adjective-adjective-animal.